Staff

 Wende W. Tedesco, LCSW-R, Clinical Director of Center and community based programming

-Ms. Tedesco believes in a positive emphasis on psychoeducation, brain-based research, and mindfulness and healing tools for trauma.
+Ms. Tedesco believes in a positive emphasis on psychoeducation, collaboration, brain-based research, mindfulness and healing tools for trauma.

 Sheri Fortin, LMHC, Mental Health therapist